Left-Wingers and the Messiah Complex: Savior Mentality and Paternalistic Control

 📌 Hiring with preferential treatment = Racism

 The left hates Charlie Kirk, claiming he is transphobic and homophobic—which is false and contradicted by his own videos.
 He holds different values but has stated he does not hate anyone.
+In Christianity, homosexuality is considered a sin; it is the sin that is rejected, not the sinner.
 Meanwhile, the left supports Palestinians who are openly transphobic and homophobic.

 So why does the radical left wave pro-Palestine flags while ignoring the brutal reality of Islamist regimes?
 Churches are attacked, Christians murdered, women raped, homosexuals persecuted—yet no protests from the left.
 Why?